Jomiri/article-finder/README.md

 ### Method 1: Pre-packaged installer

 There is a ready-made
-[Windows installer](https://github.com/Jomiri/article-finder/releases/download/v1.0/ArticleFinderInstaller.exe) available on the releases page.
-As a standard user, you can install Article Finder without Admin privileges if you choose your own user directory as the install location (as opposed to C:\Program
+[Windows installer](https://github.com/Jomiri/article-finder/releases/download/v1.0/ArticleFinderInstaller.exe) available on the Releases page.
+You can install Article Finder without Admin privileges if you choose your own user directory as the install location (as opposed to C:\Program
  Files, for instance).
 The installer automatically binds the keyboard shortcut **Ctrl+Alt+c** to Article Finder's Start menu item and Desktop shortcut to make launching the tool as convenient as possible.
-If you wish to use a different hotkey combination, you can bind it to the desktop shortcut.
+If you wish to use a different hotkey combination, you can modify the shortcuts' properties.
  You may need to log out and log in again or click the desktop shortcut for the hotkey combination to start working.

 ### Method 2: Python script